 Overview

-Online advertising systems like Google or Yahoo! increasingly violate your privacy.
-They gather information about you, such as the websites you visit and your location, and use it to profile you and target ads to you.
+Online advertising companies like Google or Microsoft increasingly track users.
+They gather information about users, such as the websites they visit and their location, and use it to profile them and target ads.
 This has led to increasing complaints and calls for regulation from privacy and consumer protection groups.

 Today

-We are proposing an advertising system that is far more private.
+We are proposing an advertising system that doesn't track, and is therefore far more private.
 This system, called Privad, is based on two main principles:

-- The information that does leave your computer is proxied through an intermediary.
-Neither the intermediary nor the advertising company obtain enough information to violate your privacy.
+• The information that does leave your computer is proxied through an intermediary.
+Neither the intermediary nor the advertising company are able to build user profiles, nor are they able to identify users, not even with cookies.

 Privad Model

-Rather than watch what you do from the cloud, as advertising companies do today, with Privad you run software directly on your computer.
-This “software agent” monitors your web activity to build a profile that is kept local to your computer.
-The profile information never leaks out.
-The software agent is also responsible for showing you ads.
-It anonymously gathers and stores the sorts of ads you might be interested in.
-When you browse a website that has advertising space, the software agent on your computer selects an ad for you to view, and locally inserts it into the advertising space.
+Rather than watch what you do from the cloud, as advertising companies do today, with Privad users run software directly on their computers.
+This “software agent” insures that each user's profile is kept only on his or her computer: the profile information never leaks out.
+The software agent is also responsible for showing ads.
+It anonymously gathers and stores the sorts of ads each user might be interested in.
+When users browse websites that have advertising space, the software agent on your computer selects an ad for you to view, and locally inserts it into the advertising space.

 Unfortunately, your software agent cannot operate without transmitting some information.
 The advertising company needs to know which ads have been viewed or clicked, so that it can charge the advertiser accordingly.
 The advertising company also needs to know which websites provided advertising space, so that it can pay the websites accordingly.
-Fortunately, the reports containing this information can be anonymously delivered.
+Privad delivers these reports anonymously.

-We propose an intermediary that mixes the reports from many users so that the advertising company cannot tell where the reports come from.
-The intermediary can be operated by an organization that has your privacy interests at heart: a privacy advocacy group like the EFF or ACLU, or a government agency like the FTC.
-The intermediary’s costs can be paid through a levy imposed on the advertising company.
+Privad uses an intermediary that mixes the reports from many users so that the advertising company cannot tell where the reports come from.
+The intermediary is operated by an independent organization that is funded through advertising profits, and is contractually obligated to not reveal IP addresses to the advertising companies.

-The intermediary cannot see what is in your reports.
-In other words, you don’t need to trust the intermediary, just as you don’t need to trust the advertising company.
+The intermediary cannot see what is in Privad messages.
+In other words, users don’t need to trust the intermediary, just as users don’t need to trust the advertising company.
 This is because the reports are encrypted in such a way that only the advertiser can decrypt them.
 The intermediary knows that you sent a report, but not what is in the report.
 The advertiser knows what is in the report, but not who sent it.
 The intermediary is also used to anonymously deliver ads to you.
 As with the reports, the intermediary cannot see what ads you receive, and the advertising company does not know who got what ads.

 Papers